za419/youtube-success-predictor-fetcher/format-specifier.md

 Note that because `alias` does not use the `source` argument, the `name` given will be written to the output file as-is. `alias` attributes which need to include the video/channel tag therefore need to have it in their `name`.

+## `extracted`

+Attributes of type `extracted` are those which are processed (more than `stringConcat`) before being written into the output.
+In particular, they are those where the desired data isn't exactly what is written in the source-file.
+Two examples of this are data within strings: "THIS IS A VALUE: 'abc' THAT WAS A VALUE", or when the desired output is some metadata of the source-file attribute (for example, the length of the string).

+An attibute of type `extracted` has the type-specific-argument `extraction`.

+`extraction` is an object in the following format:`
+{
+    "goal" : <type-specifier>,
+    "source" : <source-specifier>,
+    "specifier" : <optional string>
+}`

+`goal` is any type-specifier besides `alias`.
+If `goal` is "extracted", then another `extraction` object must be provided in the current one: this object may **not** have the same `source` as *any* `extraction` object it is contained in (no current `<source-specifier>` is complex enough that this would be of use anyway - If this changes, this requirement will be revisited).
+The type specifier of `goal` will replace the type specifier of the attibute once extraction is complete.
+If it is `extracted`, then this process will be repeated (more deeply-nested extractions will be performed later).
+Otherwise, the attibute will continue processing as the specified type.

+A `<source-specifier>` is one of the following:

+ - "stringLength"

+ - "regex"

+If the source specifier is "stringLength", then `goal` must be `numeric`, and the attibute data in the source-file must be a string.
+The result will simply be the length (number of characters in) the string.

+If the source specifier is "regex", then the attibute data in the source-file must be a string, and the `specifier` parameter of the `extraction` object must be a regular expression to run on the data in the source-file.
+The result of this operation will be the result of the extraction, casted to the goal datatype.